Trial Testimony of Marshall Hoot

 A. Apamama, and they changed it.

-Q. Isn't it a fact, Mr. Hoot; that within the last two days you made a statement to a newspaper man in the corridor outside this courtroom concerning that incident?
+Q. Isn't it a fact, Mr. Hoot; that within the last two days you made a statement to a newspaper man in the

 A. Not as I know of.